apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 working with timestamps in `pandas_udf`s to get the best performance, see [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html) for details.

+### Recommended Pandas and PyArrow Versions

+For usage with pyspark.sql, the supported versions of Pandas is 0.24.2 and PyArrow is 0.15.1.
+Higher versions may be used, however, compatibility and data correctness can not be guaranteed and should be verified by the user.

 ### Compatibility Setting for PyArrow >= 0.15.0 and Spark 2.3.x, 2.4.x

 Since Arrow 0.15.0, a change in the binary IPC format requires an environment variable to be